U.S. moves to normalize relations with Cuba in dramatic shift

 "These steps will be the most significant changes to our Cuba policy in more than 50 years," a senior administration official told reporters.
 "What we are doing is beginning the normalization of relations between the United States and Cuba."

-The official said the United States and Cuba will be intitiating high-level contacts and visits with Cuba.
+The official said the United States and Cuba will be initiating high-level contacts and visits with Cuba.

 “We will be immediately initiating discussions with Cuba to reestablish diplomatic relations that have been severed since 1961,” the official said.